fabriziosalmi/caddy-mib/README.md

 2. After 100 such errors, the client's IP is banned for 1 minute.
 3. If the client continues to generate errors, the ban duration increases exponentially (e.g., 2m, 4m, etc.).
 4. Whitelisted IPs are never banned, even if they trigger errors.
-5. Subsequent requests from the banned IP return `403 Forbidden` with the custom ban response until the ban expires.
+5. Subsequent requests from the banned IP return the configured status code (e.g., `429 Too Many Requests`) with the custom ban response until the ban expires.

 ### Testing with Python
 You can use the following Python script to test the middleware: